PUBLICATION

 Family Reunion and Student Pathways

-Family visas—spanning partner visas (309/100 and 820/801), child visas, and aged dependent relative visas—prioritize maintaining family connections over points.
+Family visas—spanning partner visas (309/100 and 820/801), child visas, parent visas, remaining relative visas, and carer visas—prioritize maintaining family connections.

 Student visas remain Australia’s largest temporary visa category.
 To secure a student visa, you need a valid Confirmation of Enrolment, proof of sufficient funds, and evidence of genuine student intent.
 The Department of Home Affairs requires clear evidence that you intend to study, not simply reside in Australia.
 Your application must connect your study goals directly to your career aspirations.